 This will change the display from showing the remaining credit to showing the actual reading.
 From there on, it's just like taking a normal meter reading.

-Once you've registered as the new account holder it's a good idea to compare energy prices to make sure you're on the cheapest prepayment meter tariff for you.
+Once you've registered as the new account holder, it's a good idea to compare energy prices to make sure you're on the cheapest prepayment meter tariff for you.

 There are three main types of prepayment meters: key meters, smart card meters and smart prepayment meters.
 The first two work in a very similar way, and smart prepayment meters work slightly differently.

-You may need to take your gas or electric meter key or card to a shop to top up.
+Regardless of what type of prepayment meter you have, you should make sure you know how to top it up.
+You may need to take your gas or electric meter key or card to a shop to put money on it.
 Make a list of the nearest shops and Post Office locations as well as their opening times.
 You should also look out for holiday periods and top your key or card up with a bit extra before bank holidays and other holiday periods when topping up could be difficult.
 Most prepayment meters have an emergency credit budget you can use, like an overdraft, but it is limited.

 If you lose your prepayment meter key or smart card, don't worry.
 You can simply contact your supplier to get a new one sent out, but in the meantime your supplier should be able to authorise a temporary card from your nearest PayPoint, PayZone or Post Office.
 If this isn't possible, you might require an emergency callout which will involve a charge.
 When you move into a property with a prepayment meter you should contact your supplier and clarify exactly what happens if you can't find your card or token.

-Smart prepayment meters, or smart pay as you go meters as they are also known, are the latest generation of gas and electricity meters.
+Smart prepayment meters, or smart pay-as-you-go meters as they are also known, are the latest generation of gas and electricity meters.

 Smart prepayment meters have all the same functionality as standard smart meters, allowing you to view your usage information at any time using the in-home display.
 This can help you to manage your gas and electricity usage and find ways to cut down and save on your bills.